 Step 5: Pre-Placement

-The time between qualifying for a child and placement of a child in your home varies from family to family, although identifying a child may shorten your waiting period.
-During the interim, you can periodically review the Photolisting and you will also have the opportunity to attend adoption galas and matching meetings.
-Information about support groups in your area is available through your case manager.
+The time between being approved and placement of a child in your home varies from family to family, although identifying a child may shorten your waiting period.
+During the interim, you can periodically review the Photolisting and you will also have the opportunity to attend adoption parties and match meetings.
+Information about support groups in your area is available through your Resource Development Worker.

 Step 6: Placement